engineersamuel/vim-crash-course/challenges/challenge00.md

 # Challenge 00 - Hello World

-Let's start with the most basic vim functionality.
-Insert mode, and exiting insert mode.
+Let's start with the most basic vim functionality:
+* insert mode: where you can edit text like you would in any text editor.
+* normal mode: where you can move around the screen.
+You can do more than this, but let's keep it simple for now.

 #### Commands expected